DoctorMcKay/node-steam-client/README.md

     - **Pro:** Gives you access to the server load of the CM you connected to
     - **Con:** If your app crashes or is killed without properly logging off or disconnecting, your session will remain active for a minute while Steam waits for it to timeout
     - **Con:** Currently support for UDP connections in `CMClient` is experimental
+- WebSocket
+    - **Pro:** More secure crypto.
+Uses TLS instead of Valve's proprietary crypto, which has been broken (and fixed in the past)
+    - **Pro:** Runs over TCP, so all the benefits of TCP
+    - **Pro:** `CMClient`'s implementation of Valve's WebSocket protocol sends ping frames to the CM every 30 seconds, which the CM responds to, allowing for faster detection of dropped connections
+    - **Pro:** Runs over port 443, allowing access through nearly all firewalls
+    - **Con:** Currently support for WebSocket connections in `CMClient` is in beta

 Note that UDP connections use Valve-brand UDP, which is essentially TCP over UDP.
 Consequently, network unreliability is not a concern when using UDP.